Fact-checked

 Contraindications to the procedure

-The usual X-ray of the scapula has practically no contraindications due to the risk of adverse effects on the human body of X-rays.
-Contraindications are relative, which means the following: if the diagnosis can save the patient's life, then it is carried out in any case.
+A regular X-ray of the scapula has virtually no contraindications due to the risk of adverse effects of X-rays on the human body.
+Contraindications are relative, which means the following: if diagnostics can save the patient's life, then it is performed in any case.

-• Children in the absence of compelling evidence (up to 14-15 years old).
+• For children in the absence of compelling indications (up to 14-15 years old).

-• Patients who have already received large amounts of radiation in the past few months.
+• Patients who have already received large amounts of radiation in the last few months.

 • Insufficiency of renal and hepatic function.